Skip to main content

 If you wish or need to introduce alternative feeding methods while breastfeeding, being aware of the potential impact is key.
 Keep in mind that babies may become confused when a new teat is introduced, but that many adapt well and experience no adverse outcomes.

 Monitor baby for any signs of distress or disruption at the breast.
-If you find there is no change, it is likely baby has adapted well to the introduction of another teat.
+If you find there is no change, it is likely baby has adapted well.

 If baby does exhibit signs they are struggling or are frustrated at the breast, go back to basics.
 Focus on perfecting attachment and positioning at the breast, you can find tips for this on our previous blog post here.
 By supporting baby as much as possible to latch and feed effectively, you may be able to assist them as they learn to switch between the two different techniques.